Year 10 Work Experience

 How to Organise Your Placement

-You will be involved in deciding what sort of area you would like to spend your placement in, and what you'd like to achieve in your time there.
-Mr Lowe, your tutor and PSHE teacher will help you organise your work experience placement and make sure all the paperwork is filled out correctly.
+You will be involved in deciding what sort of area you would like to spend your placement in, and what you’d like to achieve in your time there.
+Mr Wright, your tutor and PSHE teacher will help you organise your work experience placement and make sure all the paperwork is filled out correctly.

 If you’re hoping to work in a popular or exciting industry, such as in TV or film, then competition for work experience can be really tough and you need to be organised early.
 You also need to make a big impression when you send in your request.